zyrolasting/denxi/README.md

 # The Long Answer

-Windows users sometimes deal with forced updates that either interrupt you, or break something.
+Windows users sometimes deal with forced updates that either interrupt them, or outright break their unique hardware configuration.
+Even factory-sourced gadgets aren't safe from bad updates.
 A Tesla owner [could not start their car][tesla] because an update failed.
-If it weren't for Samsung asking researchers to audit their [smart refrigerator][fridge], we might have heard about how the box that keeps your food cold leaked your Google credentials due to a botched update.
+If it weren't for someone checking on Samsung's [smart refrigerator][fridge], we might have heard about how the box that keeps your food cold leaked your Google credentials due to a botched update.

 [fridge]: https://www.pentestpartners.com/security-blog/hacking-defcon-23s-iot-village-samsung-fridge/
 [tesla]: https://teslamotorsclub.com/tmc/threads/car-wont-start-software-update-failed.111866/